-GO-2016 is supported by the City of Glendale and the Glendale Arts & Culture Commission, with funding from the Urban Art Program and produced by San Fernando Valley non-profit organization 11:11 A Creative Collective.
+GO-2016 was supported by the City of Glendale and the Glendale Arts & Culture Commission, with funding from the Urban Art Program and produced by San Fernando Valley non-profit organization 11:11 A Creative Collective.

-Visitors will indulge their senses in the beautiful grounds of the Brand Library & Art Center (1601 W Mountain St.) and be able to visit the current exhibit “Brand 44: The 44th Brand Annual National Juried Exhibition”.
+Visitors indulged their senses in the beautiful grounds of the Brand Library & Art Center and were able to visit “Brand 44: The 44th Brand Annual National Juried Exhibition."
 In its forty-four years, the Annual Juried Exhibition has been one of the preeminent stages upon which thousands of artists from around the country have exhibited their work.
-The winner of this year’s juried exhibition,Alex Babajanyan will also open up his studio (located at 318 N. Brand Blvd.
-Unit D) to GO-2016 for a closer look into his process and masterful artwork.
+The winner of the 2016 juried exhibition,Alex Babajanyan also opened his studio to GO-2016 for a closer look into his process and masterful artwork.